sheeffii/full_devops_project/INFRA_OPERATIONS.md

 # Infrastructure & Automation Runbook

 This is the end‑to‑end guide for how the infrastructure, AMI (Packer), monitoring, and deployments work in this repo.
-It’s focused on practical operations: what’s automated, what secrets are needed and why, what gets triggered when, and how to verify or destroy cleanly.
+It's focused on practical operations: what's automated, what secrets are needed and why, what gets triggered when, and how to verify or destroy cleanly.

-If you’re just joining the project, start here.
+If you're just joining the project, start here.

+---

+## Performance Statistics (From Zero to Production)

+**Complete deployment time (from scratch):**
+- Infrastructure deployment: **~8m 10s**
+  - Includes: Terraform backend bootstrap, AMI build (if needed), EC2 + networking, monitoring stack, auto-redeploy service
+- App deployment: **~1m 40s**
+  - Docker build, ECR push, SSM deployment to EC2
+- Discord Bot deployment: **~1m 39s**
+  - Docker build, ECR push, SSM deployment to EC2

+**Total time from zero to fully operational AWS infrastructure with monitoring and applications: ~10-12 minutes**

+**Complete teardown:**
+- Destroy all infrastructure: **~1m 54s**
+  - Includes: EC2, networking, ECR (with force delete), S3 state bucket cleanup, DynamoDB lock table, AMI + snapshots

+**Key advantage:** Fully automated end-to-end.
+Push to main branch and within 10 minutes you have a production-ready environment with monitoring, alerts, and both applications running.
+Single workflow dispatch destroys everything cleanly in under 2 minutes.

 ---